ivan-gu/Link-Check-Networks/README.md

 # Link-Check-Networks
 Class projects from Computer Networks.
-Checks if the URL passed to the parameter has been successfully processed.
+This project contains a function that returns the site url and it's response code when passed urls as parameters.